French telecom company Orange convicted over suicides

-French phone and Internet provider Orange was found guilty Friday of a string of employee suicides and its former CEO was sentenced to prison, in a landmark ruling against a major European telecommunications player.
+France's leading phone and internet provider Orange was found guilty Friday of a string of employee suicides and its former CEO was sentenced to prison, in a landmark ruling against a major European telecommunications player.

-Orange was fined 75,000 euros (more than $83,000) and ordered to pay hundreds of thousands euros more in damages over suicides in the 2000s while the company was undergoing difficult restructuring.
-The exact total of the damages is pending.
+Orange was ordered to pay around 3.5 million euros ($3.8 million) in fines and damages to scores of families, employees and others party to the case, over suicides and other problems in the 2000s while the company was shedding thousands of jobs.

+Emotion gripped families and friends of those who had killed themselves as judges read out the lengthy verdict — relief, but also renewed grief as they revisited their loss.

 Orange, which was called France Telecom at the time, is France's first big company to be tried on a charge of institutionalized “collective moral harassment," so the ruling could open up the possibility for other companies to face similar legal challenges.